IntelliTect/EssentialCSharp.ListingManager/README.md

 - `preview` -> leave files in place but still print actions that would take place to console
 - `byfolder` -> changes a listing's chapter based on the chapter number in the chapter's path
-- `chapteronly` -> changes only the chapter of the listing, leaving the listing number unchanged
+- `chapteronly` -> changes only the chapter of the listing, leaving the listing number unchanged.
+Use with `byfolder`

 Run `ListingManager` from the command line.